nginyc/rafiki/docs/src/user/creating-models.rst

 .. contents:: Table of Contents

+To create a model, you will need to submit a model class that conforms to the specification by :class:`rafiki.model.BaseModel`, written in a `single` Python file.
+The model's implementation should conform to a specific task (see :ref:`tasks`).
-To create a model on Rafiki, use the :meth:`rafiki.client.Client.create_model` method.
+To submit the model to Rafiki, use the :meth:`rafiki.client.Client.create_model` method.

 Model Environment
 --------------------------------------------------------------------